Tgaffaney/AirShare/README.md

 *This app is not on the Appstore and will need to be installed, compiled, and ran manually with xcode*

+## What we learned

+- iOS is not meant to transfer moderately sized data to non-iPhones
+- Bluetooth LE is not meant to transfer large files (it still will, just slowly)
+- Networking to other devices is kind of finicky
+- BLE can transfer data over a large distance (up to a football field in length)

 ## How it works

 Once two people have the app downloaded, they will see eachother on the main screen.